happyness980817/MY-COMPANY-MVP/README.md

-# Product Prototype (AI-Assisted Counseling Platform)
+# MVP - Minimum Viable Product - for my Startup (AI-Assisted Counseling Platform)

-A counseling platform prototype - based on Byron Katie's "The Work" methodology with AI assistance.
+A prototype counseling platform that applies Byron Katie’s The Work methodology with AI assistance.

 ## Overview

-- Counseling platform which implements Byron Katie's "The Work"
+- Implements Byron Katie’s The Work
-- AI assistance powered by OpenAI Responses API
+- AI assistance powered by OpenAI **Responses API**
-- Inspired by the concept of "Pretotyping" from "The Right It" by Alberto Savoia
+- Inspired by the book _The Right It_ (Alberto Savoia)
-- Minimal feature set required only for demand validation
+- Minimal feature set focused on demand validation
-- No databases, No login/logout
+- No database, no authentication(login/logout)

 ## Tech Stack